DETAILED ACTION

 receive a set of metrics associated with appropriateness of a stress test;

-have a weight, bias and threshold directing an analysis by the deep neural network on physician-directed health care service data for a stress test;
+apply a weight, bias and threshold, the weight, the bias and the threshold directing an analysis by the deep neural network on the physician-directed health care service data for a stress test;

 generate a second output that comprises a rate of inappropriateness of the stress test, the inappropriateness having a numerator representing a number of stress tests with nuclear imaging that occurred within 30 days of an evaluation and management visit to a cardiologist and having a denominator representing stress testing that occurred within 30 days of an evaluation and management visit to a cardiologist, excluding cases with inpatients, outpatients with symptoms of acute coronary syndrome or patients who had a cardiac-related emergency department visit within a thirty-day period;

-have a dynamic feedback communicatively coupling the knowledge narrative and range of better practice node and the rate of inappropriateness of the stress test for the specific health care service for continuous learning of the deep neural network;
+apply a dynamic feedback communicatively coupling appropriateness measure, the range of better practice, and the rate of inappropriateness of the stress test for the specific health care service for continuous learning of the deep neural network;

 generate an appropriateness measures score for cardiovascular stress testing; and